pmean/classes/general/src/5508-grading-rubric.md

 ## Be concise

--   Place limits in your SQL code
+-   Any printouts of data should have limits
     -   No more than ten records (rows)
     -   No more than five fields (variables)